-Satan has not lost any of his original intelligence or beauty, which makes him more deceptive since he can better hide his deception behind appearance.
+Satan has not lost any of his original intelligence and beauty, which makes him more dangerous since he can better hide his deception behind appearance.
 The Bible describes how he works:

 And no wonder, for Satan himself masquerades as an angel of light.2 Corinthians 11:14